You will be provided with an address for our rural, private retreat center upon registration. For planning purposes, it is in the Kilauea area.

 The retreat package includes shared accommodation like the room pictured at left.
 Most rooms are doubles, and there is one large room with 4 beds downstairs.
-If you’d like to guarantee yourself a single room with private bathroom, it’s an additional fee.
+If you’d like to guarantee yourself a single room with private bathroom, there will be an additional fee of $750.
 Our retreat house will fill up fast, so please don’t delay buying the retreat package if you want to stay on-site!

 We’ll complete with a chanting session at the end of the day September 10th, followed by a celebratory dinner.
 Weather depending, we may go to the beach for sunset/musical jam/stargazing into the night.
 Your departure from the retreat house is September 11th by 10 AM.
 (There is no morning program.)

 If you need to make flights out on the night of the 10th, a 10 PM flight would be the earliest you could catch without missing anything except the dinner.

 Packing List – August